Analyzing XPeng (XPEV) and Its Competitors

-XPeng (NYSE: XPEV) is one of 50 public companies in the “Motor vehicles & car bodies” industry, but how does it weigh in compared to its competitors?
-We will compare XPeng to similar companies based on the strength of its institutional ownership, dividends, risk, profitability, analyst recommendations, valuation and earnings.
+XPeng (NYSE: XPEV) is one of 50 publicly-traded companies in the “Motor vehicles & car bodies” industry, but how does it weigh in compared to its competitors?
+We will compare XPeng to similar businesses based on the strength of its risk, earnings, analyst recommendations, dividends, valuation, profitability and institutional ownership.

 Profitability